bneukom/UnrealSnow/README.md

 # Future Work

-1. Update stochastich weather generator to work with multiple sites
+- Update stochastich weather generator to work with multiple sites
-2. Update simulation to work with level streaming
+- Update simulation to work with level streaming
-3. LOD for snow simulation
+- LOD for snow simulation

 # Screenshots

-Some results of the simulations:
+Some results of the simulation.
+For these screenshots a 2 meter resolution digital elevation model and 2.5 meter resolution orthoimage were used.

 ![snow comparison](http://i.imgur.com/fou2hOm.jpg)